Anyone who has recovered from chickenpox, child or adult, can get shingles.

 Shingles can be diagnosed by a doctor based upon the distinctive appearance and distribution of the rash along a dermatome.

-In cases where diagnosis is unclear, shingles can be confirmed by testing a swab of fluid from the blisters or blood for antibodies to the varicella-zoster virus.
+In cases where diagnosis is unclear, shingles can be confirmed by testing a swab of fluid from the blisters, or by checking blood for antibodies to the varicella-zoster virus.

 There is currently no way to eliminate the shingles virus from the body, but several measures can be taken to ease symptoms: